-This chapter describes programming the MS-2410BC from the onboard keypad.
-Programming can be performed only by a factory authorized representative.
+This chapter describes programming the MS-2410B from the onboard keypad.
 Control panel programming is possible at any time except when an alarm or zone fault condition is present or during a fire drill.

 All programming selections are stored in nonvolatile Electrically-Erasable Programmable Read-Only Memory (EEPROM).
 This ensures that the control panel will remember all entries made in programming mode even if both AC and battery power are removed.